How to Reduce the Appearance of Acne Scars

 As if having acne weren’t bad enough, many people are reminded of the terrible experience day in and day out when they look in the mirror and see their acne scars.
 Not everyone who has acne will also have acne scars, however, some are more prone to it than others.
 If you have cystic acne, the most severe type of acne, where the lesions are actually cysts and there is severe inflammation, it is likely that you will develop scars.
 It’s also probable that you’ll experience scarring if you pop your pimples, so as much will power as it takes, don’t do this!

 Chances are that if you had acne, you were willing to do whatever it took to get rid of it.
 The same will likely be true for your acne scars.
 When it comes to treating, and getting rid of acne scars, it will depend on the type and severity of the scars.
-We spoke to our dermatologist, Dr. Parks, about some of the best and most effective treatments out there.
+I see a lot of patients in my office who suffer from terrible acne scarring and I always like to discuss their options with them – because there definitely are options.
+These are some of the best and most effective treatments out there:

 This cosmetic procedure is usually performed by an esthetician.
 It uses a high-revolution sanding machine that sands down and evens out the depth of the skin.
 If you have depressed acne scars it can make them appear less noticeable.
 You would need 4-6 treatments to start seeing results.